ReasonFoundDecoy/mct-wiki/slimefun/SensibleToolbox/commands.md

 If you're holding an Ender Leash with a captured animal, this command allows you to rename the captured animal.
 This comes with a level cost (unless you have the <strong>stb.commands.rename.free</strong> permission) - the default is 5 levels, but this is configurable via the <strong>rename_level cost</strong> [Configuration](../SensibleToolbox/configuration.md) item.
 </dl>

-/stb rename \<new-name>\
-If you're holding an Ender Leash with a captured animal, this command allows you to rename the captured animal.
-This comes with a level cost (unless you have the **stb.commands.rename.free** permission) - the default is 5 levels, but this is configurable via the **rename\_level cost** [Configuration](../SensibleToolbox/configuration.md) item.

 ### Adding a Friend